Huang-Libo/osx-abi-macho-file-format-reference/README.md

 Additionally, the following bits might also be set:

-- `REFERENCED_DYNAMICALLY` (0x10)—Must be set for any defined symbol that is referenced by dynamic-loader APIs (such as `dlsym``` and `NSLookupSymbolInImage```) and not ordinary undefined symbol references.
+- `REFERENCED_DYNAMICALLY` (`0x10`) — Must be set for any defined symbol that is referenced by dynamic-loader APIs (such as `dlsym` and `NSLookupSymbolInImage`) and not ordinary undefined symbol references.
 The `strip` tool uses this bit to avoid removing symbols that must exist: If the symbol has this bit set, `strip` does not strip it.
-- `N_DESC_DISCARDED` (0x20)—Sometimes used by the dynamic linker at runtime in a fully linked image.
+- `N_DESC_DISCARDED` (`0x20`)—Sometimes used by the dynamic linker at runtime in a fully linked image.
 Do not set this bit in a fully linked image.
-- `N_NO_DEAD_STRIP`(0x20)—When set in a relocatable object file (file type `MH_OBJECT`) on a defined symbol, indicates to the static linker to never dead-strip the symbol.
-(Note that the same bit (0x20) is used for two nonoverlapping purposes.)
+- `N_NO_DEAD_STRIP`(`0x20`)—When set in a relocatable object file (file type `MH_OBJECT`) on a defined symbol, indicates to the static linker to never dead-strip the symbol.
+(Note that the same bit (`0x20`) is used for two nonoverlapping purposes.)
-- `N_WEAK_REF` (0x40)—Indicates that this undefined symbol is a weak reference.
+- `N_WEAK_REF` (`0x40`)—Indicates that this undefined symbol is a weak reference.
 If the dynamic linker cannot find a definition for this symbol, it sets the address of this symbol to 0.
 The static linker sets this symbol given the appropriate weak-linking flags.
-- `N_WEAK_DEF` (0x80)—Indicates that this symbol is a weak definition.
+- `N_WEAK_DEF` (`0x80`)—Indicates that this symbol is a weak definition.
 If the static linker or the dynamic linker finds another (non-weak) definition for this symbol, the weak definition is ignored.
 Only symbols in a coalesced `section` can be marked as a weak definition.

 If this file is a two-level namespace image (that is, if the `MH_TWOLEVEL` flag of the `mach_header` structure is set), the high 8 bits of `n_desc` specify the number of the library in which this undefined symbol is defined.
 Use the macro `GET_LIBRARY_ORDINAL` to obtain this value and the macro `SET_LIBRARY_ORDINAL` to set it.
 Zero specifies the current image.
 1 through 253 specify the library number according to the order of `LC_LOAD_DYLIB` commands in the file.
 The value 254 is used for undefined symbols that are to be dynamically looked up (supported only in OS X v10.3 and later).
 For plug–ins that load symbols from the executable program they are linked against, 255 specifies the executable image.
 For flat namespace images, the high 8 bits must be 0.